February 20, 2025

 What is an expense reimbursement policy?

-An expense reimbursement policy is a set of guidelines that specify how employees are reimbursed for out-of-pocket expenses they incur on behalf of your business.
-The policy defines which expenses qualify for reimbursement, how to report expenses, and how and when employees will get reimbursed.
+An expense reimbursement policy is a set of guidelines that specify how employees are reimbursed for their out-of-pocket expenses on behalf of your business and how they’ll be paid back.
+The policy defines:

 Why do you need an expense reimbursement policy?

-There are many reasons why your business needs an expense reimbursement policy, particularly if your employees are spending their own money on behalf of the business.
+There are many reasons why your business needs an expense reimbursement policy, particularly if your employees are spending their own money for work-related expenses.

 Here are a few of the top reasons why creating a policy is in your best interest: